-Explorers are exposed to all aspects of public safety, with a particular emphasis placed on fire and EMS skillsets.
-After the successful completion of the new Explorer orientation and basic training programs, Explorers receive a station assignment and are allowed to ride on Plano Fire-Rescue apparatus to emergencies to observe and provide supportive actions (such as rehab) during major incidents.
-The objectives of the Explorer training are to promote learning, teamwork, leadership, and organization with a hands-on approach that allows the member to experience fire department operations under the close supervision of professionals.
+Explorers are exposed to all aspects of public safety, with a particular emphasis placed on fire and EMS skill sets.
+After the successful completion of the new Explorer orientation and basic training programs, Explorers receive a station assignment and are allowed to ride on Plano Fire-Rescue apparatus to emergencies, observing and providing supportive actions (such as rehab) during major incidents.
+The objectives of the Explorer training are to promote learning, teamwork, leadership and organization with a hands-on approach that allows the member to experience Fire-Rescue operations under the close supervision of professionals.

 Requirements for Membership

 - Must be a resident of the United States

 (or a surrounding city that does not currently have a fire Explorer program)

 - Must be fourteen to twenty years old and have completed the eighth grade

 - Must either be enrolled to attend, attending high school, graduated from high school or have a GED

 - Must maintain a minimum of a C average when in school